 - Guloksuz, S., Pries, L.-K., & Van Os, J. (in print).
 Application of network methods for understanding mental disorders: pitfalls and promise.
 Psychological Medicine, 1–10.
 10.1017/S0033291717001350.
 (PDF)

 - Bulteel, K., Tuerlinckx, F., Brose, A., Ceulemans, E. (2016).
 Using raw VAR regression coefficients to build networks can be misleading.
 Multivariate Behavioral Research, 51, 330-344.
 (URL)

 - Terluin B., de Boer, M. R., de Vet, H. C. W. (2016).
 Differences in Connection Strength between Mental Symptoms Might Be Explained by Differences in Variance: Reanalysis of Network Data Did Not Confirm Staging.
 PLOS ONE 11(11): e0155205.
 (URL)

 - Bos, E. H., & Wanders, R. B. K. (2016).
 Group-level symptom networks in depression.
 JAMA Psychiatry, 73(4), 411.
 (URL)

-(Disclaimer: Manuscripts provided here are for academic purposes only and not intended for mass dissemination or copying.
+(Disclaimer: If you have suggestions of tutorials that should be included here, please let me know.
+Manuscripts provided here are for academic purposes only and not intended for mass dissemination or copying.
 Please refer to applicable fair use laws, including the restrictions from publication copyright holders.)